 Some say Old Shale and some say Feather and Fan but if you want to know the truth they are separate stitch patterns and different.

 This beautiful stitch pattern has been called Feather and Fan by many and still is.
 In fact if you do a search for Feather and Fan online, more than likely you'll find this stitch pattern.

 But as I was preparing to build this page I started doing a little research as I often do and I found some interesting knitting information about this beautiful Old Shale stitch pattern.

 That led me to a very interesting post, Feather and Fan versus Old Shale by Elizabeth Lovick and I wanted to share it with you.

 After reading Elizabeth's post I felt it made much more sense to call this pattern Old Shale.
-It always reminded me of the ocean; waves and pretty sea shells.
-Even the word Shale sounds like Shells.
+It always reminded me of the ocean; waves and pretty sea shell.
+Even the word Shale sounds like shells.

 I bet you think this looks really difficult to knit right?
 I mean I sure would.